akdasUAF/ForestFireDetection/README.md

 If you do not have access to the repository from your command line, but your github account does have access, then follow the instructions at [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to set up ssh keys to provide access.
 Then, run the `git clone` command again.

-Then, download the two files in [this google drive folder](https://drive.google.com/drive/folders/1aJDFIOFEKJhqdWJ3Ss87bVHyjHAvJaie?usp=sharing) (these are too large for github to accept, and one contains another git repo) and move them into the repo directory.
-Then extract them using
+Then, download the three files in [this google drive folder](https://drive.google.com/drive/folders/1aJDFIOFEKJhqdWJ3Ss87bVHyjHAvJaie?usp=sharing) (these are too large for github to accept, and one contains another git repo).
+Move `yolov5.tar.gz` and `dataset.tar.gz` into the repo directory and extract them using
 ```
 gunzip yolov5.tar.gz
 gunzip dataset.tar.gz
 tar -xf yolov5.tar
 tar -xf dataset.tar
 ```
+Then, move `dbn_pipeline_model.joblib.gz` to the `Models/weights` directory inside of the repo, and extract with

+`gunzip dbn_pipeline_model.joblib.gz`

 # How to install dependecies